mikekoul/tech_challenge_b/README.md

 ## Process
 - I choose to use Ruby for this challenge because it is the language in which I am most proficient.
 Since GO does not have an established framework I used standard Ruby over Ruby on Rails.
 - After reading through the prompt multiple times I broke the steps down into three classes and a runner file to run the program.
-- The Encodes class would handle transforming the csv file into an array of hashes in order for me to interate through it later.
+- The Encodes class handled transforming the csv file into an array of hashes in order for me to interate through it later.
-- The Decodes class would handle parsing the json file returning only the entries from the year 2021.
+- The Decodes class handled parsing the json file returning only the entries from the year 2021.
-- The ClickCounter class would handle iterating through the Encodes class array and the Decodes class array, counting each instance the value of the `['hash']` key from the Encodes array matched the last 7 digits of `['bitlink']` key value long form URL from the Decodes array.
+- The ClickCounter class handled iterating through the Encodes class array and the Decodes class array, counting each instance the value of the `['hash']` key from the Encodes array matched the last 7 digits of `['bitlink']` key value long form URL from the Decodes array.
 I did this by mapping the last 7 digits of the `['bitlink']` key and returning an array of only those objects, then counted the ones that matched each `['hash']` key and formatted them together as a key value pair with the `['long_url']` as the key and count being the value.
 - Finally the runner file would initiate a new instance of the ClickCounter class with the csv and json files as arguments and execute the `count_clicks` method and return the output.

 ## Future Improvements